-- the appointment and status of the liquidator60;
+(i) the appointment and status of the liquidator;2

-- the role and capacity in which the liquidator acts.
+(ii) the role and capacity in which the liquidator acts.

-In certain countries (France, Belgium, Luxembourg) the "syndic" (liquidator) or "curateur" (trustee) represents the bankrupt and the general body of creditors simultaneously.
-In the others, academic opinion and case law are divided on this point.
-In Germany, the legal status of the Verwalter has not been expressly defined by law and basically there are two opposing theories: that of representation (Vertretungstheorie) and that of the official institution (Amststheorie), which has prevailed in case law.
-In Italy the "curatore" discharges a public office; he is responsible for securing attainment of the objectives of the bankruptcy.
+In certain countries (France, Belgium, Luxembourg) the syndic (liquidator) or curateur (trustee) represents the bankrupt and the general body of creditors simultaneously.
+In the others, academic opinion and case-law are divided on this point.
+In the Federal Republic of Germany, the legal status of the Verwalter has not been expressly defined by law and basically there are two opposing theories: that of representation (Vertretungstheorie) and that of the official institution (Amtstheorie), which has prevailed in case-law.
+In Italy the curatore discharges a public office; he is responsible for securing attainment of the objectives of the bankruptcy.